Special IBD Diets

 Specialized IBD diets are often debated in the medical community because they don’t work in every case and can be restrictive, which may lead to weight loss or malnutrition.
 The best diet is one that meets your individual nutritional needs and helps you manage your IBD symptoms.

 FODMAP is an acronym for Fermentable, Oligo-, Di-, Monosaccharides and Polyols.
-The language may sound complicated, but it is a diet that cuts back on a group of sugars that can be poorly absorbed by your GI tract.
+The language may sound complicated, but it is a diet that cuts back on a group of fibers and sugars that can be poorly absorbed by your GI tract.
 This includes foods containing fructose, lactose, sugar polyols (sorbitol and mannitol), fructans (found in garlic, leeks, artichokes, and wheat), and galacto-oligosaccharides (found in lentils, chickpeas, and green peas).

 A low-FODMAP diet is meant only for short-term use and it may be recommended to help reduce your IBD symptoms.
 Research hasn’t yet shown it to reduce IBD inflammation.

 This diet is rich in fiber and plant-based foods, including olive oil, low-fat dairy, herbs, and spices.
 There is little to no red meat in this diet, while poultry, eggs, cheese, and yogurt are recommended in moderation.